 Set xTn = Workbooks.Open(Filename:=xBnuPath & "\" & xGnuPath, UpdateLinks:=0, ReadOnly:=True, AddToMRU:=False)

-- After that, we started an END If function and activated the cells according to the strings to get the result.
+- Start an END If function and activate the cells according to the strings to get the result.

 End If